InKCre/InKCre-docu/docs/design-doc/PRD/main/gather-information/index.md

 ### Source

-Implement how to gather of the specific source.
+Abstract the real information source.

-Source only need to output what its get using InformationPackage.
+Output what it got is the only main feature it has..

 Source will has a function to check if there's new InformationPackage.